False Arrest Attorney Jennie Clark Portland, Oregon

 Sometimes the term “wrongful arrest” is used interchangeably with the term “false arrest.”
 Below are some answers to some frequently asked questions regarding the issue of wrongful / false arrests:

 When is an arrest lawful?
 An arrest is lawful when there is a valid warrant.
-Generally, searches and seizures inside a home are “presumptively unreasonable” in absence of a valid warrant or justification under ORS 133.310:
+Generally, searches and seizures inside a home are “presumptively unreasonable” in the absence of a valid warrant or justification under ORS 133.310:

 Authority of peace officer to arrest without warrant: